Key Concepts

 Allotropes of Carbon

-The two most common, naturally occurring allotropes of carbon are graphite and diamond.
+The two most common, naturally occurring allotropes of carbon:(1)

 Both graphite and diamond are made up of carbon atoms, but the arrangement of atoms is different in each allotrope which results in different physical properties.